-The hybrid program, with online coursework interspersed with strategic face-to-face experiences, is designed around the Carnegie Project on the Education Doctorate (CPED) principles and state and national educational leadership standards, including the Nebraska Department of Education and the National Educational Leadership Preparation (NELP).
-The Ed.D. offers a combination of cohort-based learning and specializations in Higher Education and P-12 Leadership.
-Higher Education students have the option of concurrently earning a community college leadership graduate certificate.
-P-12 students have the option of concurrently completing the requirements for a district-level endorsement from the Nebraska Department of Education.
+The blended program, with online coursework interspersed with strategic face-to-face experiences, is designed around the Carnegie Project on the Education Doctorate (CPED) principles and state and national educational leadership standards, including the Nebraska Department of Education and the National Educational Leadership Preparation (NELP).
+The Ed.D. offers a combination of cohort-based learning and specializations in Community Colleges, Higher Education, and Higher Education and P-12 System Level School Leadership.
+Students specializing in P-12 System Level School Leadership have the option of concurrently completing the requirements for a district-level endorsement from the Nebraska Department of Education.

 The goal of the Ed.D. program is for students to demonstrate excellence in these core areas of knowledge, skills, and dispositions through coursework and the DiP:

 1. Understand the complex systems that create inequitable educational outcomes